 After you define your user roles, it is important to verify the query and session attributes that are set for each role.
 You can adjust these settings according to your requirements.

 Query and session attributes determine how to handle the queries that a user runs.
-These attributes enable you to lock down the information that users can retrieve.
-These attributes apply to all sessions of users assigned to a role.
+These attributes enable you to lock down the information that users can retrieve, and the attributes apply to all sessions of users assigned to a role.

 Depending on your requirements, you can specify the following query-handling attributes for a user role: